Logo

 3

 Comment on threads less than 4 hours old.
-Late replies earn 80% less karma per same-quality answer.
+Late replies tend to earn far less karma for the same-quality answer, since fewer people ever scroll that far down.

 4